sujunhao/RENET2/README.md

 ## What's new?

+- 20210514

+    Update README with data link: [http://www.bio8.cs.hku.hk/RENET2/renet2_data_models.tar.gz](http://www.bio8.cs.hku.hk/RENET2/renet2_data_models.tar.gz)

+    Add RENET testing script at full-text dataset

 - 20210330

-we can install RENET2 via bioconda now! and the code for the RENET2 is refined as a python package.
+    We can install RENET2 via bioconda now! and the code for the RENET2 is refined as a python package.

 ## Installation